Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Campaign name, start and end date, budget, keywords, and bids are copied when you use the copy campaign feature.
 Performance metrics (such as impressions, clicks, and sales) are not copied to the new campaign.

-To copy a campaign in Campaign Manager:
+To copy a campaign in the campaign manager:

 The status column in Campaign Manager displays information about the current state of your campaign.
 The status reflects changes made to the campaign, and whether or not the campaign’s ads have been approved based on Amazon Advertising’s policies.